DoctorMcKay/node-steam-client/README.md

 **v2.1.0 or later is required to use this property**

-If connecting or connected, a string containing "ipv4:port" for the server we're connecting/connected to.
+If we've initiated a connection previously, a string containing "ipv4:port" for the server we're connecting/connected to.
+Also contains the address of the last host we were connected to if we're currently disconnected.

 ## Methods